savoirfairelinux/building-inclusive-open-source-software/docs/D-AND.md

 ## When to use

-This module should be used with trainees who program Android apps, and product designers and managers who would like to better understand what is possible on Android when it comes to accessibility.
+This module should be used with trainees who program Android apps, product designers and managers who would like to better understand what is possible on Android when it comes to accessibility.

 !!!
 Info
-    As we are not Android developers and didn't get the chance to dive deep into Android accessibility as of the time of writing, this module's content could be well improved.
+    As we are not Android developers and didn't get the chance to dive deep into Android accessibility as of the time of writing, this module's content could be significantly improved.
 For now, this page will mainly redirect to useful resources we found along with some key takeaways.
 If you have experience with Android accessibility and you feel like helping the project, [please contribute](https://github.com/alterity-git/building-inclusive-open-source-software).

 ## Android's accessibility model

 Accessibility is presented by Google as one of [Material 3's foundations](https://m3.material.io/foundations/overview/principles).
-Indeed, like for iOS, Material native components come with built-in accessibility that represent most of the hard work.
+Indeed, like iOS, Material native components come with built-in accessibility that represent most of the hard work.
 Consequently, if you use native components, most of your work as a developer is to contextualize those elements by customizing the labels, actions and by building a consistent navigation through the accessibility tree.

 Android's **accessibility tree** is a hierarchical organization of your app's on-screen components that is made available to assistive technologies.
 It is automatically derived from your code (whether XML or Compose).
 Design decisions like custom labels, grouping or changing the focus order can be implemented by applying changes to the nodes, using Android's accessibility API.